MightyBurger/reemap-web/content/_index.md

 - **Confine cursor to window** - prevent the mouse from leaving the window (useful for fullscreen games on multi-monitor setups)

+Reemap is a general-purpose remap tool, but it is designed with video games in mind.
+It is lightweight and easy on the CPU, and it won't add input lag.
+It is carefully designed to avoid problems with keys sticking when you switch layers;
+this is a problem some existing remap software suffers from.

 [Ori]: https://www.orithegame.com/